 So, how can you have conditions within an unconditional covenant?
 Let me give you an analogy.

-Picture some Russian nesting dolls, the ones where the small dolls fit inside the bigger ones, or maybe just picture 2 boxes, a big box and a smaller box that fits inside it.
+Picture some of those Russian nesting dolls, the ones where the small dolls fit inside the bigger ones, or maybe just picture 2 boxes, a big box and a smaller box that fits inside it.